 From here, you’ll look for cards that you can qualify for that also offer what you want in terms of rewards and cardholder benefits.
 If an annual fee is charged, you should feel confident you’ll get more than enough value in return to make it worth it.

 Once you’ve considered these factors and determined which type of cards match your credit profile, goals and budget, it’s time to focus on specific cards and apply when you find a match.

-- If you took out a balance transfer card to consolidate debt, transfer your balances over as soon as you can so you can get the biggest benefit from your card’s intro APR period.
-With enough discipline, you have a chance to pay off a big chunk of your debt—or even all your debt—before your card’s introductory offer ends.
+If you took out a balance transfer card to consolidate debt, transfer your balances over as soon as you can so you can get the biggest benefit from your card’s intro APR period.
+With a solid plan and budget, you have a chance to pay off a big chunk of your debt—or even all your debt—before your card’s introductory offer ends.